Kevin-CodeCrew/coding_concepts_sprint_2/JavaScript_ES6.md

 }
 ```

-> **Lightning Exercises 1:** Use dot notation to output all of the dimensions of the Empire State Building to the console.
+> **Exercise 1:** Use dot notation to output all of the dimensions of the Empire State Building to the console.

-> **Lightning Exercises 2:** Use square bracket notation to output the remaining 5 properties to the console.
+> **Exercises 2:** Use square bracket notation to output the remaining 5 properties to the console.
 Create 5 variables first with the keys as their values.
 Use those variables to look up the values.

 ## Arrays as Values